fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/procedural-fence-generator/index.md

 2. Place board points and orient them by interpolating between adjacent posts.
 3. Merge board points at special segments into gates instead.
 3. Place rail points based on the median position of the boards, taking their up direction into consideration.
-4. Instantiate static meshes at each point by setting the `s@unreal_instance` attribute, or optionally debug geometry
+4. Instantiate static meshes at each point by setting the `s@unreal_instance` attribute, or optionally debug geometry.

-## If I hade more time
+## Challenges
+I think one of the more challenging aspects of creating the surface operator was how to handle all the dependencies between boards, posts and rails.
+I initially tried to separate and avoid all dependencies between the logic for generating points to boards, posts and rails, but this was significantly more fragile than I had expected.
+Over time I settled on a very monolothic graph with explicit steps where I cleaned up attributes as soon as they were redundant.
+This way I didn't have to keep track of their lifetime in my head and be afraid to loose them in a very aggresive cleanup step further down the line.

+I also initially relied on VEX too much.
+I think I've become better at judging when VEX is needed and how to split up wrangles to take a more modular approach.
+I've come to appreciate the node-based workflow and how it lets the user build and experiment with different control flows side by side in a way that isn't possible with plain-text and multiline comments.
+I wonder what a hybrid language of node and plain-text would look like!